YoeDistro/yoe-distro/README.md

 * build: temporary directory where build actually takes place
 * conf: configuration files for the build
 * sources: various sources used for the build.
-Most entries in this directory are git submodules, but the downloads directory contains files that are downloaded by various recipes during builds.
+The entries in this directory are git submodules.
+* downloads: contains files that are downloaded by various recipes during builds.
 * tools: utility scripts
 * localconfig.sh: file created by envsetup.sh that contains